Craig McRae: Glenelg Football Club

-Originally from South Australian National Football League club Glenelg.

-McRae played for Glenelg Football Club in the SANFL from 1993 until 1994, for a total of 41 games and kicked 59 goals.
+McRae played for Glenelg Football Club in the SANFL from 1993 until 1994, for a total of 41 games and 59 goals.

 Brisbane Bears

-Originally from South Australian National Football League club Glenelg, McRae was drafted by AFL club Brisbane Bears as the 22nd pick in the 1994 draft and had an immediate impact, kicking two goals in his first game in 1995, and played every game of that year.
-McRae was renowned for his ability to kick goals from not only beyond the fifty metre line, but also for his scouting of the ball spilled from the hands of taller players.

-McRae played for Brisbane Bears from 1995 until 1996 for total of 39 games and kicked a total of 56 goals.
+McRae was drafted by AFL club Brisbane Bears as the 22nd pick in the 1994 draft and had an immediate impact, kicking two goals in his first game in 1995, and played every game of that year.
+McRae was known for his ability to kick goals from beyond the fifty-metre line, his fierce tackling, and his scouting of the ball spilled from the hands of taller players.
+He played for the Brisbane Bears from 1995 until 1996 for a total of 39 games and 56 goals.

 Brisbane Lions

-At the end of the 1996 season, Brisbane Bears merged with Fitzroy Lions resulting in the formation of the Brisbane Lions, McRae was then one of the players from the Bears to join the newly formed Brisbane Lions.
-McRae then became known for his determination and fierce tackling skills.
-The respected small forward/goalsneak retired from professional football after the 2004 Grand Final loss to Port Adelaide.

-McRae played for Brisbane Lions from 1997 until 2004 for a total of 156 games and a total of 176 goals.
-McRae was also part of Brisbane Lions' 2001, 2002 and 2003 premiership sides.
+At the end of the 1996 season, when Brisbane Bears merged with Fitzroy Lions resulting in the formation of the Brisbane Lions, McRae was one of the players from the Bears to join the Lions.
+He played for the Brisbane Lions from 1997 until 2004 for a total of 156 games and 176 goals.
+He was a member of Brisbane Lions' 2001, 2002 and 2003 premiership sides.
+McRae retired from professional football after the 2004 Grand Final loss to Port Adelaide.

 Coaching career

-Richmond Football Club assistant coach (2007-2009)
+Richmond Football Club assistant coach (2007–2009)

 In 2007, McRae served as assistant coach in the role of Player Development Coach with the Richmond Football Club under senior coach Terry Wallace.
 Midway through the 2009 AFL season, McRae took up the head coaching position at Richmond's VFL affiliate club Coburg, when their former coach and fellow Richmond AFL assistant Jade Rawlings was appointed caretaker senior coach at Richmond, after Wallace resigned in the middle of the 2009 AFL season after Round 11, 2009.